splunk/observability-workshop/content/en/s4r/10-wrap-up/_index.md

 {{% badge icon="clock" color="#ed0090" %}}10 minutes{{% /badge %}}

-Congratulations, you have completed the **Splunk4Rookies Observability Workshop**.
+Congratulations, you have completed the **Splunk4Rookies Observability Cloud Workshop**.
 Today, you have become familiar with how to use Splunk Observability Cloud to monitor your applications and infrastructure.

 Celebrate your achievement by adding this certificate to your {{< badge style="blue" icon="fab fa-fw fa-linkedin-in" >}}{{< linkedin >}}{{< /badge >}} profile.